What is COPD?

 COPD includes 2 lung disorders—chronic obstructive bronchitis and emphysema.
 Many people have both disorders.

-Chronic obstructive bronchitis is a cough that brings up thick fluid (sputum—mucus from your lungs) and lasts for 2 years or more, combined with airflow blockage and breathing problems
+Chronic obstructive bronchitis is a cough that brings up thick fluid (sputum—mucus from your lungs) and lasts for at least 3 months total over 2 or more years in a row, combined with airflow blockage and breathing problems

 Emphysema is damage to the air sacs in your lungs